Solar powered schools

 - Division of Resource Economics in the Department of Agricultural Economics at Humboldt University Berlin (RESS),

 - Solar company Granzör Engineering Pvt.
 Ltd.

-Besides, there is also a wider circle of private and public stakeholders which support the project in various ways.
-The implementation took place in three schools in Hyderabad, namely
+There is also a wider circle of private and public stakeholders who support the project in various ways.
+The implementation took place in three schools in Hyderabad:

 - Sri Aurobindo International School (SAIS),

 - Kallam Anji Reddy Vidyalaya (Dr. Reddy’s Foundation), and

 The administration of Solar powered Schools is divided into major areas which can be dealt with separately.
 This is done by developing a Memorandum of Understanding between all project partners wherein their main responsibilities are defined.

 (1) The overall coordination of the project in Germany and India, which includes the communication of progress and results.